 - Reliable wireless Internet access

-- Two computer labs and dedicated computers for research near the print collections
+- Dedicated computers for research near the print collections

 In addition to its extensive collection of print materials, the library offers great historical depth in its microforms and documents collection and subscribes to a wide array of online research databases for current and historical domestic, foreign and international legal materials.